 - Easy to service with a simple one piece stainless steel burner which you can get inside.

 - Good dealer network.

 - Most popular diesel heater unit fitted to narrowboats in the UK.
 This means most fitters/engineers are used to working on them.

 When a Webasto heater fails prematurely it’s generally because it’s been installed incorrectly.
-For a Webasto to perform efficiently and be reliable long term it’s most important the fuel supply and central heating circuit inside the boat are installed to Webasto’s specifications.
+For a Webasto to perform efficiently and be reliable long term it’s most important the fuel supply and the central heating circuit inside the boat are installed correctly.
 These are points and basic standards which you might assume every Webasto fitter installs to.
-Many engineers, boatyards and even main dealers don’t install to these fundamental standards.
+Many engineers and boatbuilders don’t install to these fundamental standards.

 Above the basic requirements my installs are always neat and tidy and well thought out.
 The standard wiring loom is shortened, clipped and supported properly.
 Exhaust systems are supported and installed neatly and where necessary extra lagging is used – the lagging sock supplied by Webasto are not great.
 Fuel pipe is properly fixed and supported.
 I pay great attention to refinement and add extra features so the heater runs quietly.
 Sometimes the heater can be mounted on a welded steel upstand on the swim.
 This is a neat way to install, keeps fuel pipe lengths short, and helps maximise refinement inside the cabin.

 If there’s any doubts about the existing fuel supply I fit a new dedicated supply which is as per the spec recommended by Webasto and draws from 5-6 inches off the bottom of the tank to limit the affects of a diesel bug and water contamination.